List of Regular Show characters: Doom Ma Geddon

-Other
+Other characters

 Muscle Bro/John Sorrenstein

 John "Muscle Bro" Sorrenstein (voiced by Steven Blum) is a truck driver who is also Muscle Man's elder brother.
 He's made appearances in "My Mom", "Trucker Hall of Fame" (once before his father's funeral, and once during a flashback sequence), "Trailer Trashed", "The End of Muscle Man", and in "Terror Tales of the Park IV".

 Muscle Dad

 "Muscle Dad" Sorrenstein (voiced by Fred Tatasciore) is Muscle Man's deceased father who died after unloading a box on to a bear by accident.
 He always wanted to make Muscle Man proud of him and lied about being a forklift driver and told Muscle Man that he was a trucker ever since Muscle Man was a kid.
 He was a good prankster and a great dad.
-He made his ultimate prank by leaving Muscle Man a note after he passed, the note asked Muscle Man to spread his trucker hat ashes over the Trucker Hall of Fame and said that it was his last wish and final prank from beyond the grave.
+He made his ultimate prank by leaving Muscle Man a note after his death, the note asked Muscle Man to spread his trucker hat ashes over the Trucker Hall of Fame and said that it was his last wish and final prank from beyond the grave.
 Muscle Man completes the task with the help of Mordecai and Rigby, and he comes back and saves them from the ghosts of famous truckers.
 He made post-death appearances in the episodes "Trucker Hall of Fame" and "The Thanksgiving Special".
 He also appears in "Power Tower".

 Quips/Quintin Quippenger

 Quintin Q. "Quips" Quippenger (voiced by Matt Price) is Skips's cousin who appeared in "Quips" and "Bachelor Party!
 Zingo!".
 He is also engaged.
 Quips is often found saying his catchphrase "Zingo!"
-When Quips is invited to game night by skips to hang out with the guys Quips annoys everyone with his childlike jokes.
+When Quips is invited to game night by Skips to hang out with the guys Quips annoys everyone with his childlike jokes.
 This gets so bad that after almost everyone gets offended Reggie throws a temper tantrum and almost destroys the seven layer dip.
 After this, Skips suggests that Quips does his routine at a kids show and it works out great.
 Quips makes his appearance in a few episodes and has inspired a fan base for his famous catchphrase, "Zingo!"